khromov/dropbox-public-folder-replacement/README.md

     * `appKey` = App key
     * `appSecret` = App secret
     * `accessToken` = Generated access token
+* Move or copy your files from the `Public` folder to the `Apps/Public folder replacement` folder.

 #### Web server: Apache